HomeLatest NewsTelecom4G adoption up as 53% Indians bought smartphones online in 2016: Deloitte

 Preferred Source of Google

-Amid the steady 4G adoption growth, 53 per cent of Indians bought their smartphones while 39 per cent of smartphone owners still preferred retail stores to buy a new device in 2016, a Deloitte survey revealed.
+Amid the steady 4G adoption growth, 53 per cent of Indians bought their online while 39 per cent of smartphone owners still preferred retail stores to buy a new device in 2016, a Deloitte survey revealed.

 Advertisement